garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 #### Prepare the pipeline
 1. Create your smart contract (steps 1-5)
-2. Upload a template image to IPFS get returned CID (step 8)
+2. Upload a template image to IPFS and get a returned CID (step 8)
 3. Add the CID of template image to the list in the smart contract (step 6)
+4. Repeat process 2-3 for all of the template images (i.e. for all images taken adjacent to a planted seed)

 #### Execute the pipeline
-4. Take a current image and save to images directory (this will be compared - aligned - to the template image)
+5. Take a current image and save to images directory (this will be compared - aligned - to the template image)
-5. Recall the CID of the template image from the smart contract (step 6)
+6. Recall the CID of the template image from the smart contract (step 6)
-6. Download the template image from IPFS (step 9)
+7. Download the template image from IPFS using the recalled CID (step 9)
-7. Align the current image with the template image (step 7)
+8. Align the current image with the template image (step 7)
-8. If all goes well and alignment is successful, upload the current image to IPFS (step 8)
+9. If all goes well and alignment is successful, upload the current image to IPFS (step 8)
-9. Repeat the process from stage 4-8 *(Note: to do this you will need a collection of template images)*
+10. Repeat the process from stage 5-9 *(Note: to do this you will need a collection of template images)*

 ## Suggested Improvements